sherlock-audit/2022-11-isomorph-judging/README.md

 Source: https://github.com/sherlock-audit/2022-11-isomorph-judging/issues/85

 ## Found by
-HollaDieWaldfee, libratus, KingNFT, Jeiwan, CodingNameKiki, clems4ever, cccz, caventa
+libratus, cccz, clems4ever, HollaDieWaldfee, CodingNameKiki, Jeiwan, caventa, KingNFT

 ## Summary
 The ````openLoan()```` function  wrongly use ````isoUSDLoaned```` to calculate ````totalUSDborrowed````.
 Attacker can exploit it to bypass security check and loan isoUSD with no enough collateral.